Elinor Florence, Author

 (Photo Credit: U.S. Navy, now in the collection of the National Archives.)

-The care of the parachute was also of great importance.
 Records were kept to ensure parachutes were tested regularly.

 Here’s a group of WRENS (Women’s Royal Canadian Naval Service) checking to see that a parachute is filling correctly, by opening it in the wind.

-If a tiny hole or weak spot was noted, the parachutes had to be carefully mended.
+If a tiny hole or weak spot was noted, the parachutes had to be mended.
 This painting by Paraskeva Clark, who was appointed by the National Gallery of Canada to record the activities of the women’s branches of the armed forces during wartime, shows the process of sewing the parachutes.

-The intense expression on three of the women’s faces draws attention to their tasks of cutting, folding, and securing the lines of the parachutes.
 This 1947 oil painting is part of the Beaverbrook Collection of War Art at the Canadian War Museum.

 Mary Purdue, whoever she was, was named in this advertisement for an American brand of cereal as a Champion Parachute Maker.

-The parachute-packing women were intensely aware that their activities were of the utmost importance.
+Parachute packers were intensely aware that their activities were of the utmost importance.

 A sign on the wall behind these members of the Women’s Auxiliary Air Force reads: “REMEMBER, A MAN’S LIFE DEPENDS ON EVERY PARACHUTE YOU PACK!”
-I doubt very much if the sign was necessary.

 Parachute records noted when it was packed, and by whom, so every parachute could be traced back to its packer.